Error estimates for the interpolation and approximation of gradients and vector fields on protected Delaunay meshes in $\mathbb{R}^d$: Gradient Interpolation: Results for General Problems

 where each $x_j = x(\xi_j)$ is an interpolation point in physical space, the quantity $x(\xi)$ is a map between the reference and physical spaces, and the quantity $\xi(x)$ is the inverse map between the physical and reference spaces.

 With the above discussion in mind, consider the following local interpolation operator $\mathcal{I}_{K}(\cdot )$ applied to the gradient $\nabla v$ on element $K \in \mathcal{T}_{h}$

-and where $i = 1, \ldots, d$ are coordinate indexes, $\bm{x}$ is a vector of coordinates in physical space $(x_1, x_2, \ldots, x_d)$, $\bm{\xi}$ is a vector of coordinates in reference space $(\xi_1, \xi_2, \ldots, \xi_{d})$, $\bm{\xi}(\bm{x})$ is the map from physical space to reference space, $\bm{x}(\bm{\xi})$ is the inverse map from reference space to physical space, $\bm{x}_j = \bm{x}(\bm{\xi}_j)$ is an interpolation point on the element $K$, and $L_j(\bm{\xi})$ is a multi-dimensional Lagrange polynomial which assumes the value of one at $\bm{\xi}_j$ and zero at all other interpolation points.
+and where $i = 1, \ldots, d$ are coordinate indexes, $\bm{x}$ is a vector of coordinates in physical space $(x_1, x_2, \ldots, x_d)$ on the physical element $K$, $\bm{\xi}$ is a vector of coordinates in reference space $(\xi_1, \xi_2, \ldots, \xi_{d})$ on the reference element $\widehat{K}$, $\bm{\xi}(\bm{x})$ is the map from physical space to reference space, $\bm{x}(\bm{\xi})$ is the inverse map from reference space to physical space, $\bm{x}_j = \bm{x}(\bm{\xi}_j)$ is an interpolation point on the element $K$, and $L_j(\bm{\xi})$ is a multi-dimensional Lagrange polynomial which assumes the value of one at $\bm{\xi}_j$ and zero at all other interpolation points.
 One may consult Figure~\ref{element_map_fig} for an illustration of the relationship between the physical and reference space elements in three dimensions. \end{definition}

 \begin{definition}[Global Lagrange Interpolation] Consider the following global interpolation operator $\mathcal{I}_{h}(\cdot)$, defined over $\Omega$

 where $\mathcal{I}_{K}(\cdot)$ is defined in Eq.~\eqref{grad_interp}. \end{definition}